 Through strong partnerships, local communities are having a position of influence on global issues.

-Boise High School would like to thank Idaho Power for funding this project and Bonneville Environmental Foundation for providing project management and educational materials.
+Roosevelt High School would like to thank Portland General Electric and The Energy Trust of Oregon for funding this project and Bonneville Environmental Foundation for providing project management and educational materials.
 By choosing non-polluting, renewable energy and protecting important natural resources, we are making a difference in the health of our community and environment, now and for generations to come.
 It is our hope that this project will inspire students to pursue careers and make decisions that make our world a better place.